- Course Descriptions

 Oracle Database Administrator (DBA) Certificate (15 credits) -- This certificate prepares the student to install, operate, troubleshoot, monitor and improve the performance of an Oracle database.
 These courses will help students prepare for Oracle Database Administrator certification.

-UNIX Certificate (10 credits) -- This certificate prepares the student to install, operate, troubleshoot and secure a UNIX network, including workstations and servers.
+LINUX Certificate (10 credits) --Formally the UNIX Certificate.
+This certificate prepares the student to install, operate, troubleshoot and secure a UNIX network, including workstations and servers.
 These courses will help students prepare for Linux certification.

 Management of Information Systems (MIS) Certificate (27 credits) -- This certificate prepares students to use computer technology for solving real-world business issues in information systems such as billing, payroll, financial transactions, scheduling, and customer service.